 (b) The random seed shall be generated in a public meeting as follows:

-(1) The elections official shall give at least five days public notice of this the public meeting before generating the first random seed and public notice at least one hour before generating a second random seed, should a second random seed be needed.
+(1) The elections official shall give at least five days public notice of this the public meeting before generating the first random seed and public notice at least twenty four hours before generating a second random seed, should a second random seed be needed.

+[If the second seed is initaiting the sampling for the only audit of all the ballots in the election, it should be treated with respect and due process.]

-(2) The elections official shall randomly select members of the public who attend the meeting to take turns rolling a die, and designate one or more staff members to take turns rolling a die.
+(2) The elections official shall randomly select members of the public who attend the meeting to take turns rolling a die, and designate one or more staff members to take turns rolling a die if needed.

 (3) In the event that no members of the public attend the meeting, the elections official can designate someone or themselves to roll the die.